Tanej98/Python-JOC/README.md

 # Python-JOC
-these contains code for the course 'A JOC OF COMPUTING WITH PYTHON NPTEL'
+these contains code for the course 'A JOC OF COMPUTING WITH PYTHON'